By Alex Ellis, CEO

-Here’s the point: If the doctor hadn’t convinced me of my need, I wouldn’t have seen any value in his solution.
-(Why would I want surgery if I didn’t need it, right?)
+Here’s the point: If the doctor hadn’t convinced me of my need, I wouldn’t have agreed to surgery and months of physical therapy.

 THINK ABOUT THIS